-3.12 Federal, state, and local laws
+3.12 National, state, and local laws

-EasyMile has been working with federal, state, and local government agencies globally to ensure that the EZ10s are deployed with all of the appropriate regulatory approvals.
+EasyMile has been working with national, state, and local government agencies globally to ensure that our vehicles are deployed with all of the appropriate regulatory approvals.
 Additionally, EasyMile has worked with government agencies to assist their development of autonomous vehicle regulations.